KilsonJ/KilsonJ/README.md

 ## Hi there 👋

+My name is Kilson, and I’m an Economics graduate passionate about **Data & Business Analytics**.
+I enjoy turning raw data into actionable insights using **SQL, Excel, Tableau, and Python**.

+- 🔭 I’m currently working on building analytics dashboards that showcase **real-world business insights**.
+- 📊 I recently completed a project analyzing **insurance claims cost & fraud detection trends** → [View Project](https://github.com/KilsonJ/Insurance-Claims-Cost-Loss-Ratio-Analysis-)
+- 🌱 I’m learning Python for **data analysis & automation**.
+- 🤝 I’m looking to collaborate on **analytics and data-driven business projects**.

+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/kilson-joaquim/) or check out more of my projects in my GitHub repositories.

 <!--
 **KilsonJ/KilsonJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.